last updated 02-08-2023

 Shippers often see last mile as a cost center.
 Many use third-party expeditors to deliver their final mile operations.

 Demand for last mile delivery is not waning; it is only going to keep increasing.
-Retail giants like Walmart and Amazon have been investing billions into last mile capabilities, and started even before the COVID-19 pandemic.
+Retail giants like Walmart, Costco and Amazon have been investing billions into last mile capabilities, and started even before the COVID-19 pandemic.

 Finding and retaining commercial truck drivers is harder than ever.
 However, anyone with a valid driver's license can drive a box truck or a delivery van.
 The future of last mile delivery companies is looking brighter than ever.
 The retailers are just getting started, and the battle for capacity to deliver their last mile is already here.